 Other resume typography and design tips

 Try to avoid long wordy chunks of text as they are off-putting for employers.
 They simply don’t want to wade through wordy paragraphs.
 Use visual aids such as headings, bullet points, columns, and bold, to break down the text into more digestible pieces.
-Read this guide on how to write a resume for more tips.
+Read this guide on how to write a good resume for more tips.

 Whichever font and font size you use for your resume and however you format it, make sure the style is consistent throughout.
 If the font size, line spacing, margin size, or anything else isn’t uniform it looks sloppy and suggests you lack attention to detail.